MediaEase/docs/docs/mediaease/getting_started/security.md

 - **Salt Generation:** If the salt is auto-generated during installation (while not using the `-vs` or `--vault-salt` flags), you will see the generated salt only once during the installation process. **Make sure to save it somewhere safe** because the salt cannot be changed later.
 - **Master Passwords:** Some "master" passwords within the vault are encrypted in a way that they cannot be decoded, even by the system administrator, for security reasons.
 - **Security of the Vault:** The use of salted passwords and obfuscation techniques ensures that the data stored in the Secure Vault remains inaccessible to unauthorized users, protecting your system’s integrity.

-## Password Best Practices

-To further enhance the security of your password:

-- **Use a Unique Password:** Ensure that your MediaEase password is unique and not reused from other accounts.
-- **Avoid Personal Information:** Don’t include easily accessible personal information such as your name, birthdate, or username in your password.
-- **Change Passwords Regularly:** Periodically updating your password can help mitigate the risk of unauthorized access.

 ## Summary